 I was able to purchase the violets for less than $3 each at my local big box home improvement store.
 The jars in this set have a nice wide mouth, so they’re easy to use as a planter.

-A trio of violets mixed together makes more of a statement than one lone pot would and the pink and purple look so pretty mixed together!
+A trio of purple, pink and lavender violets mixed together makes more of a statement than one lone pot would and the pink and purple look so pretty mixed together!

 This is what the jar set is actually intended for, but I’m a sucker for anything that can pull double duty around my house. 😀 They even come with the three chalkboard tags that hang around the neck of the jars.
 Of course, the labels are blank so that you can write whatever you want to on them.